|

 due to my glaring ignorance, I was facing a

 monumental task.
-Oh my God, why did I
+Oh gosh, why did I

 ever apply to Johns Hopkins when I should